 Account Linking for Smart Home and Other Domains

-All smart home, video, and meetings skills must connect the identity of the Alexa user with an identity in the service provider's system.
+All smart home and video skills must connect the identity of the Alexa user with an identity in the service provider's system.
 This is known as account linking, because the goal is to create a link between the Alexa user and the service provider.
 Not all music skills support account linking, but for those that do, users must perform account linking as described in this topic.

 For an explanation of account linking concepts, see Account Linking Concepts for Alexa Skills.
 For the user experience, see How Users Experience Account Linking for Alexa Skills.